FrancesCoronel/personal-website-v3/_posts/2014-05-06-integrating-school-emails-airmail.md

 **You see**, soon enough I found out I was unable to integrate the last of my three school emails (@hamptonu.edu).

-[Airmail](https://airmailapp.com) just couldn’t validate it.
+[Airmail](https://airmailapp.com) just couldn't validate it.
 This is what popped up when I tried to add that particular school account.

 \[caption id="attachment\_460" align="aligncenter"